-The faculty members participating in the Maternal-Fetal Medicine Fellowship Prorogram have extensive experience in the conditions and complications associated with high-risk pregnancies.
-In addition to those from the Divisiion of Maternal-Fetal Medicine, faculty members from the Departments of Pediatrics, Medical Genetics, Critical Care Medicine, Pathology, and Radiology also take part in teaching the maternal-fetal medicine fellows.
+The faculty members participating in the Maternal-Fetal Medicine Fellowship Program have extensive experience in the conditions and complications associated with high-risk pregnancies.
+In addition to those from the Division of Maternal Fetal Medicine & Obstetrics, faculty members from the Departments of Pediatrics, Medical Genetics, Critical Care Medicine, Pathology, and Radiology also take part in teaching the maternal-fetal medicine fellows.

 Our University practice has offices on the UT Southwestern campus and at Children’s Medical Center at Legacy in Plano, Texas, just north of Dallas.
 Labor and delivery services are located at St. Paul University Hospital and will move to the new Clements University Hospital when it opens.
 We also provide inpatient consultation services at area hospitals in northern Dallas, Collin, and Denton Counties.

-Parkland Health and Hospital System is our primary teaching facility.
+Parkland Health & Hospital System is our primary teaching facility.
 Our current patient load consists of approximately 10,000 deliveries annually and offers a remarkable diversity of pathology and complications.